pupwife/FollowersPlugin/README.md

 * Enable/Disable followers
 * Switch between different follower types
 * Regenerate procedurally generated followers (Dragon and Skeletile)

+Your selected follower preference is saved and will be restored when you re-enable followers.

+## Skeletile Behavior

+Skeletile is a procedurally generated skeleton creature with advanced AI behaviors:

+### Personality System
+* **Brute (≤4 legs)** - Direct, aggressive approach.
+Charges at the cursor when idle.
+* **Sneaky (≥8 legs)** - Patient, indirect approach.
+Uses cunning tactics and tries to hide.
+* **Balanced (5-7 legs)** - Mix of both behaviors.

+### Hunting & Stalking
+* **Stalking Behavior** - Skeletile follows behind the cursor at a distance, creating a stalking effect
+* **Idle Detection** - Tracks cursor movement history to detect when the cursor is idle
+* **Aggression System** - Builds aggression over time if it can't catch the cursor, making it more restless

+### Pounce States
+When the cursor is idle for 2.5+ seconds, Skeletile enters a pounce sequence:
+1. **Approaching** - Moves towards the cursor
+2. **Attacking** (Brute) - Direct charge to get on top of the cursor
+3. **Wrapping** (Sneaky/Anaconda) - Circles around the cursor in an ouroboros pattern
+4. **Coiling** - When close enough, coils around the cursor in a tight circle

+### Inverse Kinematics
+* Legs use IK to walk naturally, with stepping behavior
+* Leg count scales with tail length (even number, half on each side)
+* More legs = faster movement and more complex behavior

+### Procedural Generation
+Each Skeletile is unique with:
+* Random leg count (2-12 legs, even numbers)
+* Random tail length (scales with leg count)
+* Random size variation
+* Speed multipliers based on leg count

 ## Technical Details